For transfer students admitted fall 2023 and after

 -

-- After a student is offered admission to Berkeley Letters and Science: Students can contact the adviser in their intended major to inquire about an application process.
-Due to limited capacity in high demand majors, it is important to know that not all high-demand majors will allow transfer students to apply to their major after students receive their L&S offer of admission.
-Admission to a high-demand major is not guaranteed, and students may be subject to a comprehensive application review which includes quantitative and qualitative criteria, academic and personal accomplishments by the student along with consideration of the context of those accomplishments and opportunities afforded to the student.
+- After a student is offered admission to Berkeley Letters and Science: Students can contact the adviser in their intended major to inquire about the application process.
+Due to limited capacity in high-demand majors, not all high-demand majors will accept transfer students after they have accepted their L&S offer of admission.
+Since admission to a high-demand major is not guaranteed, students may be subject to a comprehensive application review which includes quantitative and qualitative criteria, academic and personal accomplishments by the student along with consideration of the context of those accomplishments and opportunities afforded to the student.
 Admission to high-demand majors based on these criteria is overall a more fair and equitable process instead of the current criterion of the student’s major prerequisite GPA.

 Q. Will L&S accept an alternate major at the time that a student submits their UC application?